reachsak/DA-BCPS/README.md

-# Decentralized Autonomous Building Cyber-Physical System (DABCPS)
+# Decentralized Autonomous Building Cyber-Physical System (DA-BCPS)

 This project implements a decentralized governance framework for building facilities management using blockchain, a DAO (Decentralized Autonomous Organization), and an AI component for smart building operations.
 The system uses a smart contract for decentralized governance, a React-based frontend, and a Python AI platform that facilitates decision-making and automation.